 Want to volunteer full time in marine conservation?

-If none of the above sound extreme enough sign up to join Neptune’s Navy and fight for ocean conservation anywhere the waves may take you.
+If none of the above sound extreme enough sign up to join Neptune’s Navy.
+Sea Shepherd have sea life volunteer opportunities where you can fight for ocean conservation anywhere the waves may take you.
 As long as you know how to swim you will get food and board totally free and get to work with some of the worlds leading active marine conservationists.
-New crew members without experience will spend 3 months in dry dock gaining the skills necessary for campaigns that rarely last less than a month and sometimes many more!
+New crew members without experience will spend 3 months in dry dock gaining the skills necessary for campaigns that rarely last less than a month and sometimes many more.
+It’s real world marine conservation work experience.

 How to travel better for less